TebogoMphahleleDev/Lab-Management-System-Java-System/README.md

 ## 📂 How to Run the Project
 1. Clone the repository
-2. Import it into an IDE that supports Java EE (e.g., Eclipse, IntelliJ)
+2. Import it into an IDE that supports Java EE (e.g.,Netbeans, Eclipse, IntelliJ)
 3. Set up a MySQL database using the provided schema
 4. Configure the server (Apache Tomcat recommended)
 5. Deploy and run